mulle-nat/mulle-c-string-escape/README.md

 ## Example

-Use mulle-c-string-escape to create a string representation of itself.
-We use `cmake` here, instead of `mulle-sde craft --release`, too ease the developers fear of the unknown:
+Let's use **mulle-c-string-escape** to create a C string representation of itself.
+We use `cmake` here, instead of `mulle-sde craft --release`, to ease the developer's fear of the unknown:

 ```
 mkdir -p kitchen/Release